kevin-dyer/unity-wc/src/components/unity-table/unity-table.md

 ## Changelog:

+### v1.0.12
+- Update table to track offsets more accurately

+### v1.0.11
+- Update Table to not use columns to store changing column size, only reporting on finish

 ### v1.0.10
 - Update Unity Table Cell to specify custom content in named slot rather than default slot.